Purple Smoke Grenades

 Where Can You Use Smoke Bombs?
 Are Smoke Bombs Legal?

 Smoke bombs should only be ignited in outdoor areas with good ventilation.
 If ignited inside, the smoke will have nowhere to go and could cause health issues for anyone in the room.
-While the smoke emitted by SBFX bombs is non-toxic, it’s never healthy to inhale smoke.
+While the smoke emitted by Enola Gaye bombs is non-toxic, it’s never healthy to inhale smoke.
 The smoke may also stain the walls and ceiling, and leave behind a lingering smell.

 You also shouldn’t ignite a grenade close to a road or busy walkway, as the smoke may alarm or cause visibility issues for nearby vehicles and pedestrians.
 Besides, setting up in an isolated, outdoor area is not only safer, it can help you avoid any unwanted interruptions during the shoot.